shin10kudev/weekend-code-challenge/04-add-up-to-one-number/SOLUTION.md

 # Solution

 I know I said there is a practical application for this algorithm -- and there is!
-It can be used to create a game where given a target value and a selection of random numbers, the user can chose the correct set of numbers in order to reach that target value.
+It can be used to create a game where, given a target value and a selection of random numbers, the user can try to find the combination of numbers to reach the target value.

-Of course, we would need to make sure that there is a possible route to the target, and also make it a challenging by throwing in a few random numbers.
-Thus we have a requirement to generate a random array of numbers, where some of those numbers can be added up to get the target value.
+Of course we need to make sure that there is a possible route to the target, and also make it a challenge by throwing in a few random numbers.
+Thus we have the requirement to generate a random array of numbers, where some of those numbers can be added up to get the target value.

 ## Helper methods